-That said, some families may be planning to re-enter public school at some point, perhaps when the Covid protocols change and remote learning ends.
+That said, some families may be planning to re-enter public school at some point, perhaps when the Covid protocols change and remote learning ends, or have other reasons.
 These families might be interested in referencing the state standards to use as a guideline for their children’s learning.
 These standards, which are College and Career Readiness Standards (aka Common Core), are available on the NH Department of Education’s website.
 They are listed by subject and grade level.
 The Health and PE curriculum guidelines are available here, and information about the Arts guidelines is available here.

 If it is your intention to have your child re-enroll in the local public school, we recommend checking out your SAU’s policies about transferring credits and speaking with the school’s guidance office ahead of time so you can appropriately plan your child’s learning program.
 To re-enter for grades 1 through 9 (at the beginning of the freshman year), there is rarely any problem and a simple call to the school is sufficient.
 The process can be more challenging later on at the high-school level for grades 10 through 12.
 Typically, public school principals have discretionary authority to approve or accept any “credit” earned through a home ed program.
 Public schools have policies requiring a particular percentage of classes to be taken within the district to satisfy graduation requirements.
 Some families find that classes taken through accredited sources or those that can demonstrate competency through placement tests, such as mathematics and world language, have more success transferring.
 Again, we encourage families to speak with their SAU if returning to public school is the intention.
 We have a video that explains this in more depth and has tips to maximize credits towards graduation.